TheGoldenBread/Exploratory-Data-Analysis-on-Spotify-2023-Dataset---Cantillo/README.md

-# An Exploratory Data Analysis on the Spotify 2023 Dataset
+# :musical_note: An Exploratory Data Analysis on the Spotify 2023 Dataset :musical_note:
 ## By Liam Cantillo
-The goal of this data analysis is to give a summary overview of the Spotify 2023 dataset.
+### Overview
+This project aims to perform an exploratory data analysis (EDA) on Spotify's most streamed songs of 2023.